DeplanckeLab/BRB-seqTools/README.md

 > **Note:** Most of the options are optionals here.
 If not put, then the corresponding tag will simply not be added to the annotated BAM.

 ### Trim
-This tool is used to trim the BRB-seq construct & the polyA sequences from the R2 fastq file.
+This tool is used to trim the BRB-seq construct (SMART oligo + Barcode + UMI) & the polyA sequences from the R2 fastq file.
-It can also be used to trim individually all the demultiplexed .fastq files if you used the "Demultiplex" tool (in this case, use the -uniqueBarcode option)
+It can also be used to trim individually all the demultiplexed .fastq files if you used the "Demultiplex" tool (in this case, use the -uniqueBarcode option).
+The tool will TRIM the reads (i.e. cut the construct from the read, and write the remaining of the read).
+Some reads may not be written in case the remaining of the reads is below the minimum allowed length (-minLength option).

 Options:
 ```